hisashim/hyoki/README.md

     - Fucoidan (See [`shard.yml`](shard.yml))
     - libmecab-dev

+Note for developers: If for some reason you happen to want to run specs for the fucoidan and mecab shards which are build dependencies of Hyoki, keep in mind: If you are using an older version of libmecab-dev Debian package, you may need to make a slight adjustment so that `mecab-config --dicdir` would return the correct directory name.

-Note that older version of libmecab-dev Debian package may need some tweak.
-As to 0.996-14 and 0.996-15, I took a workaround using private packages:
+For libmecab-dev 0.996-14 and 0.996-15, we took a workaround using private packages:

 ```
 $ mkdir workdir && cd workdir